“We should do everything Jesus said,” is one of the most dangerous lines you’ll ever hear. And you’ll only hear it from hypocrites.

-- Jesus called the Pharisees sons of hell (Mt 23:15).
-You are not a son of hell!
-So why would you heed words meant for the sons of hell?
+- Jesus called the Pharisees sons of hell (Matt 23:15).
+You are not a son of hell, so why would you heed words meant for the sons of hell?

 - Jesus also told the Pharisees they belonged to their father the devil (Joh 8:44).
 You belong to your Father in heaven (1 Jn 3:1).
 So why would you heed words intended for the devil’s children?

-- Jesus even preached to the devil (Lk 4).
+- Jesus even preached to the devil (Luke 4).
 Are you the devil?
 Then you should not assume that words directed to the devil were meant for you.

-Some of what Jesus said was meant for another time.
+Some of Jesus’ words were meant for other people, and some of his words were meant for another time.
 For instance, Jesus preached the law to those born under the law.
-Since you are not under law, the law that Jesus preached to them is not for you.
-If you think you must keep the law to be righteous/blessed/holy/forgiven, then you have set aside grace and Christ died for nothing.
+Since you are not under law, the law that Jesus preached then is not for you now.

 Like this article?
 Become an email subscriber (it’s free) and we’ll keep you posted.
 No spam, we promise!